-- Project Description – Detail the specifics of the project (no more than three pages).
+- Project Description – Detail the specifics of the project (no more than 3 of the 8 pages).

 - Fellow Mentoring – Discuss how the host agency will incorporate the fellow into staff activities and encourage the fellow’s professional development.
 Discuss how the mentor will provide day-to-day supervision and on-the-job education to the fellow.
 The mentor should be identified by name in the proposal.

 - Office Environment – Describe the current and future plans for work status in your office (staff in the office vs. teleworking), and what is intended for the fellow.